USCbiostats/PM516/docs/week6.md

-# Week 6 - Monday, October 2
+# Week 6

 ## Communicating Statistical Concepts

-&#x27A4; This week we will learn ways to effectively communicate results of your statistical analysis.
+&#x27A4; This week we will learn techniques to effectively communicate results of your statistical analysis.

 ### Before Class